29 Sep Virtual Reality to work with Victims of Bullying

 Since facing these threatening situations can be disturbing for the victims, exposure therapy for bullying in a VR setting offers a safe and controlled environment that can make the process easier for the patient.
 This allows the victim to face the distressing circumstance with a greater chance of overcoming it successfully thanks to a guarded simulation and the aid of the therapist.

-On previous occasions, we have addressed the topic of VR as a tool for treating fears, disorders, and to help maintain the mental health of children in general, especially in times of pandemic.
-Now, another added benefit of VR is that it can act as support for the treatment of victims of bullying, and even treat offenders by placing them in imagined situations with the goal of instilling a sense of empathy.
+On previous occasions, we have addressed the topic of VR as a tool for work on fears, disorders, and to help maintain the mental health of children in general, especially in times of pandemic.
+Now, another added benefit of VR is that it can act as support for the therapy of victims of bullying, and even work on offenders by placing them in imagined situations with the goal of instilling a sense of empathy.

 The effectiveness of this type of immersive therapy as a powerful tool to treat bullying has been shown in studies by Carmona et al (2011), Langer et al (2016) and Quero et al (2017).
 In a similar manner, Psious presents virtual environments that allow the therapist to control the introduction of the victim to bullying scenarios.
 The aim is to evaluate their response in these situations in order to empower them with social and technical skills to overcome the situation.

 To recreate bullying situations, Psious stages a VR room from the point of view of the patient, who will be accompanied by a small group of students from a distance.
 The virtual students are all waiting for the class to begin, while the aggressor appears in front of the victim as the event starts.

 Depending on how the scene is programmed, the aggressor may appear alone or accompanied by two characters, who in turn may assume the role of the defender of the patient or further encourage the aggressor.
 It’s possible to choose between three types of aggression: physical, verbal, or relational (indirect), and what the reaction of the rest of the students would be.
 For example, “booing”, laughter or whispering.